FC Wisconsin Co-Director of Coaching

-Ben Shepherd is currently the Co-Director of Coaching for FC Wisconsin and the Director of the US Soccer Developmental Academy, as well as the Recruiting Coordinator for the Club.
-Prior to joining FC Wisconsin in June 2013, Shepherd was the Assistant Director of Coaching and the Recruiting Liaison at Elm Grove Soccer Club for 2 years.
-In his time at Elm Grove he won two State Cups at the Boys U17 and Boys U18 age groups, and helped over 20 players, (10 of whom went Division I) secure scholarships to play in College, both on the boys and girls side.
+Ben Shepherd is currently the Co-Director of Coaching for FC Wisconsin, as well as the College Liason for the club.
+Prior to joining FC Wisconsin in June 2013, Shepherd was the Assistant Director of Coaching and the Recruiting Liaison at Elm Grove Soccer Club for two years.
+In his time at Elm Grove he won two State Cups at the Boys U17 and Boys U18 age groups, and helped over 20 players, (10 of whom went Division I) secure scholarships to play in college, both on the boys and girls side.

 Shepherd has coached collegiality at the NCAA Division I, II and NAIA level, and is currently the Associate Head Coach at Cardinal Stritch University.
 In his first season with the Wolves, Shepherd and head coach Kevin Brennan guided Stritch to the program's first ever NAIA National Tournament appearance.
 The season was marked with several milestones including a regular season Chicago-land Collegiate Athletic Conference (CCAC) championship, a 13-4-1 overall record, and five players being named to the CCAC All-Conference team.